IT/OT Lifecycle Management

 Traditional infrastructure and operations tools were typically designed for isolated tasks such as provisioning, configuration management, monitoring or updates.
 In modern IT/OT environments, this results in fragmented processes, inconsistent system states and a lack of end-to-end control across the entire Lifecycle.

-As infrastructure becomes more distributed, dynamic and interconnected, operational complexity and risk grow faster than the ability to maintain control.
+As infrastructure becomes more distributed and interconnected, operational complexity increases significantly.

 Typical consequences include: